Spacelift + ServiceNow = Self-Service IaC Without the Learning Curve

 Manually triggering pipelines from external systems is unreliable and error-prone.
 Using Git to run a pipeline each time you commit ensures changes can’t slip through to production unnoticed.
 If you need to revert a deployment, you can check out an older commit and replay the pipeline.

 Deploying container images straight to Kubernetes is a security risk.
-Your images could include zero-day vulnerabilities, accidentally hardcoded secrets, or a malicious package that’s made it into your supply chain.
+Your images could include zero-day vulnerabilities, accidentally hardcoded secrets, or a malicious package that’s infiltrated your supply chain.

 To stay safe, you can use your pipeline to perform image vulnerability scans.
-Abort the rest of the pipeline if a fault is found.
-This will prevent new vulnerabilities from being silently pushed into your cluster.
+By aborting the rest of the pipeline if a fault is found, you can prevent new vulnerabilities from being silently pushed into your cluster.

 You can use tools such as Snyk to generate your reports.
 Snyk also powers the docker scan command that’s integrated into Docker’s CLI.